chrstoph/conways_name_of_life/README.md

-conways_name_of_life
+conways_game_of_life_javascript
 ====================

-conways name of life test in javascript
+conways game of life test in javascript